-Poll: Americans split on government role on fat (Update)January 4th, 2013 in Overweight and Obesity /
+Poll: Americans split on government role on fat (Update)January 4th, 2013 by Associated Press in Overweight and Obesity /

 A new poll finds that Americans blame too much cheap fast food for fueling the nation's fat epidemic, but they're split on how much the government should do to save them from themselves.

 Most draw the line at policies that would try to force healthier eating by limiting food choices, according to the poll by The Associated Press-NORC Center for Public Affairs Research.

 A third of people say the government should be deeply involved in finding ways to curb obesity, while a similar proportion want it to play little or no role.
 The rest are somewhere in the middle.

 A third of U.S. children and teens, and two-thirds of adults, are either overweight or obese.

 While three-quarters of Americans consider obesity a serious health problem, most of those surveyed said dealing with it is up to individuals.

 That highlights the dilemma facing public health experts.
 Societal changes over recent decades have helped spur growing waistlines.
 Regular-sized food portions are larger, and a fast-food meal can be cheaper than healthier food.

 In the current environment, it's difficult to exercise that personal responsibility, said Jeff Levi of the nonprofit Trust for America's Health.